PieBru/ai_engineer/.aie_rules/600_gitflow.md

 2. Bump version numbers
 3. Fix any release-specific issues
 4. Create PR to main
+5. Perform final QA and testing on the release branch.
 5. After merge to main:
    - Tag release
    - Merge back to develop